JULIA MARSHALL

 MY PUBLICATIONS

-22. Marshall, J. & McAuliffe, K. (accepted pending data collection).
+22. Marshall, J. & McAuliffe, K. (2024).
 How retributive motives shape the emergence of third-party punishment across intergroup contexts.
 Child Development.

 20. Lee, Y., Marshall, J., Deutchman, P., McAuliffe, K., & Warneken, F. (2022).
 Children’s judgments of interventions against norm violations: COVID-19 as a naturalistic case study.
 Journal of Experimental Child Psychology, 221, 105452.